covjson/specification/spec.md

 #### 5.1.3 Vertical Coordinate Reference Systems
 Vertical CRSs use a single coordinate to denote some measure of height or depth, usually approximately oriented with gravity.

+- The value of the `"type"` member MUST be "VerticalCRS"
+- The object MAY have an `"id"` member, whose value MUST be a string and SHOULD be a common identifier for the reference system.

 Example of a vertical CRS, here representing height above the NAV88 datum: